-English Option 1: Film AppreciationFilm Appreciation is for students who love
+English Option 1: Film Appreciation

-Film Appreciation is for students who love films - watching them, thinking about them and discussing them - and who want to develop their skills as critical viewers.
-Approximately twelve films are studied during the semester, through which students gain an understanding of the technical aspects of film language, the elements that define particular genres and the techniques of iconic directors.
+Film Appreciation is for students who love films-watching them, thinking about them, discussing them and writing about them - and who want to develop their skills as critical viewers.
+Approximately twelve films are studied during the semester, through which students gain an understanding of: the technical aspects of film language; films as a product of history, society and culture; the elements that define particular genres; and the style of iconic directors.

-A range of modern and classic films are studied in sets, focusing on a particular director, theme, genre, idea, actor, school or region of film-making.
-The film selections range from Alfred Hitchcock to Baz Luhrmann, big-budget Hollywood to cult classics, the quirks of Australian cinema to Europe's best, and from the 'coming of age' narrative to the mind-bending concepts of Science Fiction.
+A range of modern and classic films are studied in sets or units; each unit may focus upon a particular director, theme, genre, issue, actor, school, era or region of film-making.
+The film selections range from big-budget Hollywood to cult classics and indie films, home-grown Australian cinema to the canon of European tradition, and from 'coming of age' narratives to the mind-bending concepts of Science Fiction.

-Students maintain a film journal throughout the course and respond to films in analytical and creative ways, through a flexible combination of writing and audio-visual creations.
-The course includes a student-chosen film unit as well as the opportunity for students to share their own 'must-see' films.
+Students maintain a film journal throughout the course and respond to films in analytical and reflective ways, through a flexible combination of writing, formal and informal discussions and audio-visual creations.